Employment Policies (HR-100)

 HR-106 Reporting Hours Worked

-In compliance with the Fair Labor Standards Act (FLSA), departments must maintain accurate daily records of work time for all nonexempt employees.
+In compliance with the Fair Labor Standards Act (FLSA), departments must maintain accurate daily records of worked time for all nonexempt employees.
 Such records must document hours actually worked, rather than hours scheduled to work.
-Units must also maintain records of all absences (whether paid or unpaid) on both exempt and nonexempt staff employees.
+In compliance with the Patient Protection and Affordable Care Act (PPACA), exempt Variable Hour Employees, both academic non-teaching staff and administrative, service and support staff, are required to document hours worked.
+Worked hours for variable hour academic teaching staff will be calculated based on a methodology that equates credit hours to worked hours and will be reflected as the FTE/standard hours in the HR/Payroll database.
+Supervisors must also maintain records of all absences (whether paid or unpaid) on both exempt and nonexempt staff employees.

 Nonexempt employees are paid 1.5 times their regular rate of pay for all hours worked over forty (40) in a designated University workweek.
 Hours paid but not actually worked including, but not limited to, vacation, personal days, sick leave, holidays, voting and compensatory time do not apply toward the calculation of overtime.
 Certain nonexempt police employees receive overtime according to specific FLSA approved standards.
 Staff members in exempt job classifications are not entitled to overtime compensation.